Upper Limits on Radio Emission from the K2-18 System

 \section{Abstract}

 Stellar and planetary magnetic fields play a crucial role in the habitability of a planet and the integrity of its atmosphere.
-The recently claimed detection of biosignatures, methane, carbon dioxide and dimethyl sulfide/disulfide, in the atmosphere of K2-18 b, a sub-Neptune orbiting an M dwarf star present an intriguing question regarding the stellar magnetic environment and the resistance of the planet's magnetosphere (if it exists) to erosion by magnetic activity from the host.
-To probe for radio emission from the system, we have conducted observations using the Karl G. Jansky Very Large Array (VLA) at S, C and X-bands (2-4, 4.5-7.5 and 8-10 GHz respectively) to search for coherent and incoherent radio emission.
+The detection of methane and carbon dioxide, along with a tentative identification of the potential biosignature dimethyl sulfide/disulfide, in the atmosphere of K2-18 b, a sub-Neptune orbiting an M dwarf star present an intriguing question regarding the stellar magnetic environment and the resistance of the planet's magnetosphere (if it exists) to erosion by magnetic activity from the host.
+To probe for radio emission from the system, we have conducted observations using the Karl G. Jansky Very Large Array (VLA) at S, C and X-bands (2-4, 5.5-7.5 and 8-10 GHz respectively) to search for coherent and incoherent radio emission.
 We detect no radio emission associated with incoherent emission mechanisms.
 We report $3\sigma$ Stokes I upper limits of $49.8\ \mu\rm{Jybeam}^{-1}$ at S-band, $17.7\ \mu\rm{Jybeam}^{-1}$at C-band and $18.0\ \mu\rm{Jybeam}^{-1}$ at X-band and an upper limit of the ratio of the radio to the total bolometric luminosity of $\log L_\text{R}/\log L_\text{bol}<-8.8$.
 We have also searched for short duration bursts associated with coherent emission mechanisms at C and X-bands .
 No signals above a $3\sigma$ significance threshold are detected.
 Although no signals are detected our radio observations offer constraints, albeit limited, on the stellar magnetic environment supporting recent X-ray observations indicating K2-18 is a very faint emitter.
 Our results also contextualise any planetary transmission spectra by providing constraints on the activity level of the host.